Radioglaciology: Measurements and applications

 The most common scientific application for radioglaciological observations is measuring ice thickness and bed topography.
 This includes interpolated "bed maps", widely used in ice sheet modeling and sea level rise projections, studies exploring specific ice-sheet regions, and observations of glacier beds.
 The strength and character of radar echoes from the bed of the ice sheet are also used to investigate the reflectivity of the bed, the attenuation of radar in the ice, and the morphology of the bed.
 In addition bed echoes, radar returns from englacial layers are used in studies of the radio stratigraphy of ice sheets including investigations of ice accumulation, flow, and fabric as well as absence or disturbances of that stratigraphy.
 Radioglaciology data has also been used extensively to study subglacial lakes and glacial hydrology including englacial water, firn aquifers, and their temporal evolution.
 Ice penetrating radar data has also been used to investigate the subsurface of ice shelves including their grounding zones, melt rates, brine distribution, and basal channels.

 Planetary exploration

 There are currently two ice-penetrating radars orbiting Mars: MARSIS and SHARAD.
 An ice penetrating radar was also part of the ROSETTA mission to comet 67P/Churyumov–Gerasimenko.
 Ice penetrating radars are also included in the payloads of two planned missions to the icy moons of Jupiter: JUICE and Europa Clipper.

 IGS symposia

 The International Glaciological Society (IGS) holds a periodic series of symposia focused on radioglaciology.
 In 2008, the "Symposium on Radioglaciology and its Applications" was hosted at the Technical University of Madrid.
 In 2013, the "Symposium on Radioglaciology" was hosted at the University of Kansas.
-In 2019, the "Symposium of Five Decades of Radioglaciolgy" was hosted at Stanford University.
+In 2019, the "Symposium of Five Decades of Radioglaciology" was hosted at Stanford University.